appbaseio/reactive-manual/docs/v1.0.0/components/ReactivePaginatedList.md

 ### Examples

-1. PaginatedResultList with all the default props and top / down pagition with a single sensor filter.
+1. ReactivePaginatedList with all the default props.

 2. Playground (with all knob actions).